jfdelgad/ETH-Tempus/Example/recurrentCalls.md

 * Send ether to the contract (Rinkeby).
 This is necessary as the contract should be able to pay for the gas.
 * Execute `setCallrequest` once.
 (The contract will continue executing calls untill it runs out of ether)

+# Request the non used gas-cost.
+In this contract two more functions are included to request the non used gas from previous call request.
+Chromos will send the gas back using the functions:
+* **withdrawFromChronos** in the Client contract.
+* **getDepositsFromChronos** in the Clien contract.
+* **clientWithdraw** in Chronos.

 ```Solidity
 pragma solidity ^0.4.20;